mattpolzin/OpenAPIKit/README.md

     typealias Message = Void

     static func load<T>(_ url: URL) async throws -> (T, [Message]) where T : Decodable {
-        // load data from file, perhaps. we will just mock that up for the test: let data = try await mockData(componentKey(type: T.self, at: url))
+        // load data from file, perhaps. we will just mock that up for the example: let data = try await mockData(componentKey(type: T.self, at: url))

         // We use the YAML decoder purely for order-stability. let decoded = try YAMLDecoder().decode(T.self, from: data) let finished: T
         // while unnecessary, a loader may likely want to attatch some extra info
         // to keep track of where a reference was loaded from.
-This test makes sure
+This example shows
-        // the following strategy of using vendor extensions works. if var extendable = decoded as?
+        // the strategy of using vendor extensions. if var extendable = decoded as?
 VendorExtendable {
             extendable.vendorExtensions["x-source-url"] = AnyCodable(url)
             finished = extendable as!
 T